amey-apankar/python-basics/README.md

 - To improve my Python skills through real practice
 - To stay consistent and build confidence
-- To document my growth as a self-learner
+- To document my growth as a passionate learner

 If you're also learning Python, feel free to check out the code, fork it, or suggest improvements!